the ability to be maintained at a certain rate or level.

 Right Answer #1

 We have a long-standing commitment to the planning process, as reflected in our current strategic plan, which emphasizes funding and identifies the resources needed to continue our work in the future.
-A copy of our strategic plan is available upon request
+A copy of our strategic plan where we portray sustainability is available upon request.

 Right Answer #2